All Episodes

 No, we tell them what the topic generally is.

-I always say the same thing.
+They always say the same thing.

 I'm like, guys, I don't have questions for you.

-How many times have you told guests that well, that's the topic now, but when he gets on the air, it's gonna probably change.
+I have no idea what I'm – listen, how many times have you told guests that, well, that's the topic now, but when he gets on the air, it's going to probably change?

-I have a few guests that have been coming on the show for a long time that don't even ask me for topics anymore because they know when I send it to them, you're going to do the opposite of what I say.
+I have a few guests that have been coming on the show for a long time that don't even ask me for topics anymore because they know when I send it to them, you're going to do the opposite of what I said.

-It's not by design, because I don't even know.
+Not by design, because I don't know.

-I know that.
+No, I know that.

 I'm not saying it's nefarious.

-All right, that's just you have to study, but I study all the time.
+But I study all the time.

 It's a reference.

-I already thought about that, but it's not a specific question I write down.
+But it's not a specific question I write down.

 I usually have a here's the trick.

-I have a manila envelope, and on the envelope I have the questions.
+I have a manila envelope, and on the envelope, I have the questions.

-You can't read my handwriting, I can't read my handwriting.
+You can't read my handwriting.

 It's atrocious.